codeprogredire/homepage-react/README.md

-# This repo contains a simple toy homepage and aboutpage of a site built using react while learning react.
+# This repo contains a codes written while learning react from react's quickstart official documentation.